Regular applications are now closed. Scholarship applications are now open!

-West Coast Craft is a juried exhibition of artist and designer craftsmen and women inspired by the mood and aesthetics of the West Coast lifestyle.
+West Coast Craft is a juried exhibition of artist and designer craftspeople inspired by the mood and aesthetics of the West Coast lifestyle.

 Cool but sunny, laid back yet innovative, they represent the best of West Coast craft.

 Attendance is always free and open to the general public.

 To keep posted and up-to-date on all the comings and goings of West Coast Craft, please join our mailing list.

 West Coast Craft Vendors

-West Coast Craft features 250+ of the best contemporary artist and designer craftsmen and women exhibiting handmade and manufactured products influenced by the cultural and natural histories of the West Coast.
+West Coast Craft features 250+ of the best contemporary artist and designer craftspeople exhibiting handmade and manufactured products influenced by the cultural and natural histories of the West Coast.

 West Coast Craft Artists

-West Coast Craft invites a selection of artists to create site-specific works at each show.
+West Coast Craft invites a selection of visual artists to exhibit work at each show.
 We are proud to feature the work of the following artists: